redeboer/bossdoc/docs/contributing.md

 (you will be redirected if you already have one).
 I can then add your account as a contributor.
 A [branch](https://help.github.com/articles/about-branches) will then be created for you in which you can change anything you want.
-If you would like to publish your changes to the master branch so that they become accessible for all.
+If you would like to publish your changes to the main branch so that they become accessible for all.

 See [here](https://guides.github.com/introduction/flow) for a short tutorial